aergoio/athena-ide-atom/docs/source/getting-started/index.rst

 By installer
 ^^^^^^^^^^^^

 Installing with apm may be slow on slow network status.
 So we provide custom installer in releases.
 Download athena-ide-atom-x.x.x-installer.bin from `releases <https://github.com/aergoio/athena-ide-atom/releases>`_ and run in cli.
-For windows user, you can use `git bash <https://git-scm.com/downloads>`_ on cli environment.
+For windows user, you can use `git bash <https://git-scm.com/downloads>`_ for cli environment.

 .. code-block:: bash